Unleashing the Power of Meta-tuning for Few-shot Generalization Through Sparse Interpolated Experts: Experiment

 \textbf{Number of experts in SMAT.}$\ \ $In Fig.~\ref{fig:sparsity_tradeoff}, we see that having more experts, hence higher model capacity given the same expert sparsity $\tau$, generally increases both ID and OOD performance of our model.
 The aforementioned ID vs. OOD tradeoff still exists for different numbers of experts; however, the OOD-to-ID tradeoff ratio~(defined as $\frac{\Delta_{\text{OOD acc}}}{\Delta_{\text{ID acc}}}$) varies - with $|\gM|=4$ experts having the worst tradeoff ratio, and increasing $|\gM|$ from $4\rightarrow8$ leads to the most significant gain in the ratio while the improvement seems to saturate when further increasing $|\gM|$ from $8\rightarrow16$.

-\textbf{Scale of the Meta-tuning Datasets.}$\ \ $In Fig.~\ref{fig:md_subsets}, we investigate the impact of the quantity and diversity of tasks observed during meta-tuning on the generalization performance of meta-tuned models on unseen meta-testing tasks.
-As anticipated, the overall generalization performance (on ID and OOD testing tasks), of both PMF and ours, improves as the scale of the meta-tuning datasets increases along the axis.
-However, even with increased quantity and diversity in the meta-tuning tasks, the OOD performance of PMF is not always better than that of the pre-trained model, which we conjecture is due to both meta-overfitting and harmful task inference.
-In constrat, SMAT consistently achieves better OOD, and overall, performance compared to both PMF and pre-trained models, with a noticeable $\sim$4\% improvement in relative OOD performance even under the low-diversity (IO) scenario.
+\textbf{Scale of Meta-tuning datasets.}$\ \ $In Fig.~\ref{fig:md_subsets}, we investigate the impact of the quantity and diversity of tasks observed during meta-tuning on the generalization performance of meta-tuned models on unseen meta-testing tasks.
+As anticipated, the overall generalization performance (on ID and OOD testing tasks), of both PMF and our model, improves as the scale of the meta-tuning datasets increases along the x-axis.
+However, even with increased quantity and diversity in the meta-tuning tasks, the OOD performance of PMF is not always better than that of the pre-trained model, which we conjecture is due to both meta-overfitting and harmful task interference.

+In contrast, SMAT consistently achieves better OOD and overall performance compared to both PMF and pre-trained models, with a noticeable $\sim$4\% improvement in relative OOD performance even in the low-diversity (IO) scenario.
 It is worth noting that this is also where the largest improvement in OOD performance for SMAT occurs.
-Intuitively, this is because Omniglot is very different from ImageNet - the only training source prior to its addition, resulting in a significant increase in task diversity.
+Intuitively, this is because Omniglot is very different from ImageNet, which was the only training source prior to its addition, resulting in a significant increase in task diversity.
 With only these two datasets, SMAT achieves comparable OOD performance to its full-MD version.
-These results highlight the effectiveness of using SMAT for meta-tuning under low data diversity settings, as well as its ability to achieve improved few-shot generalization by better leveraging task diversity during meta-tuning.
+These results highlight the effectiveness of using SMAT for meta-tuning in low data diversity settings, as well as its ability to achieve improved few-shot generalization by better leveraging task diversity during meta-tuning.

+\textbf{Scale of Vision Transformer backbones.}$\ $In Tab.~\ref{tab:results_different_vits}, we present the meta-testing results on MD of various Vision Transformer backbones meta-tuned with SMAT.
+Our findings indicate that the larger models tend to offer superior overall performance but may require substantially more computational resources due to the number of parameters.
+These results can guide the selection of appropriate transformer architectures based on specific application requirements and resource constraints.